ZoTechGroup/zt_rsa/Readme.md

 ## **[ZoTech FPGA-based RSA accelerator](http://zotechgroup.com/)** ##

 # Overview #
 **The ZoTech FPGA-based RSA accelerator** speeds-up the Montgomery multiplication operation - the most heavily used operation in RSA algorithms.
 The accelerator supports a maximum key length of 2048 bits.
-Being implemented as OpenSSL compliant engine on following platforms the performances achieved are:
+When implemented as an OpenSSL compliant engine on following platforms the performances achieved are:
-  Amazon AWS F1 iinstance: upto 28,000 RSA signs per second vs 4,500 signs per second with SW-only implementation.
+  Amazon AWS F1 iinstance: up to 28,000 RSA signs per second vs 4,500 signs per second with SW-only implementation.
-  Alveo U250 on Nimbix:    upto 32,000 RSA signs per second vs 9,000 signs per second with SW-only implementation.
+  Alveo U250 on Nimbix:    up to 32,000 RSA signs per second vs 9,000 signs per second with SW-only implementation.

 Two basic use cases are presented.

 **Montgomery Modular Exponentiation direct optimized API**
 * To compile this example please execute the following steps:
   `cd ~/<path to zt_rsa>/rsa_accel/build/SDx_<platform>`
-  `./make_host_app.sh` This will create demo executable.
+  `./make_host_app.sh` This will create a demo executable.
 * To run the example please execute the following steps:
-  `sudo sh` This step is not needed for Nimbix platform.
+  `sudo sh` (this step is not needed for Nimbix platform)
   `./run_hw_<platform>.sh`

 **OpenSSL compliant Modular Exponentiation engine API**
-OpenSSL interface to direct optimized API of ZoTech RSA accelerator is implemented as an OpenSSL engine shared library **_ZoTech_AWS_RSA_Engine.so_**.
+OpenSSL interface to the direct optimized API of the ZoTech RSA accelerator is implemented as an OpenSSL engine shared library **_ZoTech_AWS_RSA_Engine.so_**.
 The engine replaces **`int BN_mod_exp(BIGNUM *r, BIGNUM *a, const BIGNUM *p, const BIGNUM *m, BN_CTX *ctx)`**.
-The FPGA-based accelerator is invoked automatically each time when OpenSSL performs RSA cryptographic operation which uses **`BN_mod_exp()`**.
-The example assumes existence of compiled and installed **OpenSSL v1.1.1a**.
+The FPGA-based accelerator is invoked automatically each time OpenSSL performs an RSA cryptographic operation using **`BN_mod_exp()`**.
+The example assumes the existence of a compiled and installed **OpenSSL v1.1.1a**.
 * To compile this example please execute the following steps:
   `source ~/<path to zt_rsa>/rsa_accel/build/xilinx_<platform>_run_setup`
   `cd ~/<path to zt_rsa>/rsa_use/rsa_engine/build`
   `./make_<platform>.sh` This will create shared library.
   `cd ~/<path to zt_rsa>/rsa_use/rsa_sign_demo/build`
-  `./make.sh` This will create demo executable.
+  `./make.sh` This will create a demo executable.
 * To run the example please execute the following steps:
-  `sudo sh` This step is not needed for Nimbix platform.
+  `sudo sh` This step is not needed for the Nimbix platform.
   `./run_hw_<platform>.sh`

 The application performs calculations and shows performance measuremens as below: